Nudelreaktor/pyNTURGB-D_Extraction_v1/README.md

 # pyNTU_hoj_gen_v1

-We refactored the hoj_gen data extraction tool for the Rose Lab NTURGB-D dataset by Sharoudy et.al. in the last few weeks.
+We refactored the hoj_gen data extraction tool for the Rose Lab NTURGB-D dataset by Sharoudy et.al. ( https://github.com/shahroudy/NTURGB-D ) in the last few weeks.
 And we've changed a lot.
 You should read the description below to get informed about all changes.
-And to start the inforamtion tour properly we will begin with the known bugs and memory recomendations.
+And to start the information tour properly we will begin with the requirements followed by the known bugs and memory recomendations.

+# Requirments #

+-> Install a python ( >= 2.7 )

+-> Install numpy

+-> Install shutil

+-> Get the dataset http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp ( only the skeleton data )

+-> Clone/Download this repository

 # Occlusions #